-We have seen one example of retrofitting SAS code to accommodate the new GfK maps that is very easy to accomplish, and one relatively straightforward example that demonstrates many of the techniques needed to update SAS code for the GfK maps.
+We have seen one example of retrofitting SAS code to accommodate the new GfK maps that is very easy to accomplish, one example of creating similar images that is easier to accomplish with the new GfK maps than with traditional SAS map data sets, one example of creating similar images that is harder to accomplish with the new GfK maps than with traditional SAS map data sets, and one relatively straightforward example that demonstrates many of the techniques needed to update SAS code for the GfK maps.
 Note that many of these tasks should be done when using traditional map data sets as well - but the changes in the MAPSGFK data sets are a good excuse to institute these practices as a general rule.